 A study published in the February 2014 issue of the journal Psychoneuroendocrinology shows that mindfulness can limit the "expression" of genes associated with inflammation.

-15. NSTEAD of NSAID: 10 inflammation fighting supplements better than pharmaceutical pain relievers
+15. INSTEAD of NSAIDs: 10 inflammation fighting supplements better than pharmaceutical pain relievers

 America is the “Inflammation Nation.”
 According to the Centers for Disease Control, 7 of the 10 leading causes of death in the United States are attributed to chronic low-level inflammation.
 Pharmaceutical treatments with over-the-counter pain relievers like Advil, Tylenol and Aleve may be doing more harm than good.

 16. Probiotics and chronic inflammation